sodafoundation/documentation/content/guides/user-guides/multi-cloud/aksk/ak-sk-using-api.md

 ---
-title: Access Key, Secret Key Generation using APIs.
+title: Access Key, Secret Key.
 description: This document describes how to generate Access Key and Secret Key (AK/SK) using APIs.
 weight: 20
 ---